Who are Lone Soldiers?

 • Lack of Information

-Without the guidance Israeli soldiers receive growing up, Lone Soldiers may lack crucial knowledge about IDF life.
-The Center provides seminars, guidance, and mentorship to bridge this gap.
+Without the guidance Israeli soldiers receive growing up, Lone Soldiers may lack crucial knowledge about life in the IDF.
+The Center provides seminars, guidance, and mentorship to bridge this gap and allow soldiers to make the most of their service.

 • Loneliness